-- 2. If the court finds that the probationer committed one or more technical violations of the conditions of probation, the court may: - (a) Continue the probation or suspension of sentence; - (b) Order the probationer to a term of residential confinement pursuant to NRS 176A.660; - (c) Temporarily revoke the probation or suspension of sentence and impose a term of imprisonment of not more than: - (1) Thirty days for the first temporary revocation; - (2) Ninety days for the second temporary revocation; or - (3) One hundred and eighty days for the third temporary revocation; or - (d) Fully revoke the probation or suspension of sentence and impose imprisonment for the remainder of the sentence for a fourth or subsequent revocation. - 3.
+- 2. If the court finds that the probationer committed one or more technical violations of the conditions of probation, the court may: - (a) Continue the probation or suspension of sentence; - (b) Order the probationer to a term of residential confinement pursuant to NRS 176A.660; - (c) Temporarily revoke the probation or suspension of sentence and impose a term of imprisonment of not more than: - (1) Thirty days for the first temporary revocation; - (2) Sixty days for the second temporary revocation; or - (3) Ninety days for the third temporary revocation; or - (d) Fully revoke the probation or suspension of sentence and impose imprisonment for the remainder of the sentence for a fourth or subsequent revocation. - 3.
 Notwithstanding any other provision of law, a probationer who is arrested and detained for committing a technical violation of the conditions of probation must be brought before the court not later than 15 calendar days after the date of arrest and detention.
-If the person is not brought before the court within 15 calendar days, the probationer must be released from detention and returned to probation status.
+If a hearing is not held within 15 calendar days, the probationer must be released from detention and returned to probation status.
 Following a probationer's release from detention, the court may subsequently hold a hearing to determine if a technical violation has occurred.
-If the court finds that such a technical violation occurred, the court may: - (a) Continue probation and modify the terms and conditions of probation: or - (b) Fully or temporarily revoke probation in accordance with the provisions of subsection 2. - 4.
-The commission of one of the following acts by a probationer must not, by itself, be used as the only basis for the revocation of probation: - (a) Consuming any alcoholic beverage. - (b) Testing positive on a drug or alcohol test. - (c) Failing to abide by the requirements of a mental health or substance use treatment program. - (d) Failing to seek and maintain employment. - (e) Failing to pay any required fines or fees. - (f) Failing to report any changes in residence. - 5.
-As used in this section:

-(a) "Absconding" means that a person is actively avoiding supervision by making his or her whereabouts unknown to the Division for a continuous period of 60 days or more.

-(b) "Technical violation" means any alleged violation of the conditions of probation that does not constitute absconding and is not the commission of a:
+If the court finds that such a technical violation occurred, the court may: - (a) Continue probation and modify the terms and conditions of probation; or - (b) Fully or temporarily revoke probation in accordance with the provisions of subsection 2. - 4.
+The commission of one of the following acts by a probationer must not, by itself, be used as the only basis for the revocation of probation: - (a) Consuming any alcoholic beverage. - (b) Testing positive on a drug or alcohol test. - (c) Failing to abide by the requirements of a mental health or substance abuse treatment program. - (d) Failing to seek and maintain employment. - (e) Failing to pay any required fines or fees. - (f) Failing to report any changes in residence. - 5.
+As used in this section: - (a) "Absconding" means failing to report or otherwise communicate with the Division for a continuous period of 60 days or more. - (b) "Technical violation" means any alleged violation of the conditions of probation that is not the commission of a new felony or gross misdemeanor and does not constitute abscording.